DRAGONSTRIKE/DRAGONSKRIKE.github.io/content/publication/conference-paper-fire/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems*
+publication: Proceedings of the 27th ACM Symposium on Virtual Reality Software and Technology
-publication_short: CHI
+publication_short: VRST

-abstract: This paper reports on a thermal illusion called thermal masking.
-Thermal masking is a phenomenon induced by thermal referral to completely mask the original thermal sensation, providing thermal sensation only at the tactile site.
-Three experiments are conducted using thermal and vibrotactile actuators to investigate the nature of thermal masking on human arms.
-The first experiment investigates the effects of different temperatures on masking.
-The results show a higher percentage of thermal masking occurs in warm than hot or cold conditions.
-The second experiment examines how far the thermal masking can be perceived.
-The results show that masking can reach up to 24 cm from the thermal site.
-The third experiment explores the interaction space by placing the tactile actuators on the opposite side of the thermal actuator.
-The results confirm that thermal masking can reach the other side of the arm, and the performance was higher in warm conditions.
+abstract: This paper presents a mid-air thermo-tactile feedback system using an ultrasound haptic display.
+We design a proof-of-concept thermo-tactile feedback system with an open-top chamber, heat modules, and an ultrasound display.
+Our approach is to provide heated airflow along the path to the focused pressure point created from the ultrasound display to generate thermal and vibrotactile cues in mid-air simultaneously.
+We confirm that our system can generate the thermo-tactile stimuli up to 54.2°C with 3.43 mN when the ultrasonic haptic signal was set to 100 Hz with a 12 mm radius of the cue size.
+We also confirm that our system can provide a stable temperature (mean error=0.25\%).
+We measure the warm detection threshold (WDT) and the heat-pain detection threshold (HPDT).
+The results show that the mean WDT was 32.8°C (SD=1.12), and the mean HPDT was 44.6°C (SD=1.64), which are consistent with the contact-based thermal thresholds.
+We also found that the accuracy of haptic pattern identification is similar for non-thermal (98.1\%) and thermal conditions (97.2\%), showing a non-significant effect of high temperature.
+We finally confirmed that thermo-tactile feedback further enhances the user experiences.

 # Summary.
 An optional shortened abstract.
 summary:

 tags:
-  - HCI theory, concepts and models
+  - Haptic devices

 # Display this page in the Featured widget?
-featured: true
+featured: false

 # Custom links (uncomment lines below)
 # links: